 School Process On-site / off-site Frequency (daily/weekly/monthly)

-Main File Server On-site / off-site daily
+Main File Server

-School MIS Off site daily
+School MIS

-Email Server On-site / off-site daily
+Email Server

-Curriculum Files On-site / off-site daily
+Curriculum Files

-Administration Files On-site / off-site daily
+Administration Files

-Website On-site / off-site daily
+Website

+There should be at least three backup copies of important data, on at least two separate devices one of which must be off site.
 Backup copies will be securely stored against theft, corruption or physical damage, so that in the event of a major incident a backup copy is available.

-Removable media are encrypted and stored securely away from the server and backup is cloud based and protected in the event of an incident.
+Removable media are encrypted and stored securely away from the server off site OR The backup is cloud based and protected in the event of an incident.